10 medical terms for common ailments

 As anyone who has taken an anatomy class or tried to read a prescription may attest, it can be difficult to interpret those long, Greek- and Latin-based medical words!
 However, sometimes these complicated-sounding words hide a simple meaning.
 So, while we could sit here and define rare terms like latissimus and pharmacopoeia, it seems more interesting to talk about common medical terms we all know—and their corresponding, yet less well-known official names.
-In honor of Health Literacy Month, we’ve compiled a list of ten of these unusual medical terms, from borborygmus to horripilation.
-Feel free to use them to impress your doctor.
+With that in mind, we’ve compiled a list of ten of these unusual medical terms, from borborygmus to horripilation.
+Feel free to use them to impress your doctor!

 |Commonly known as:||Official medical term||Etymological notes:|